edgedb/edgedb-rust/gel-tokio/src/tutorial.md

 ## Using JSON

-EdgeDB can cast any type to JSON with `<json>`, but the `_json` methods don't require this cast in the query.
+Gel can cast any type to JSON with `<json>`, but the `_json` methods don't require this cast in the query.
 This result can be turned into a `String` and used to respond to some JSON API request directly, unpacked into a struct using `serde` and `serde_json`, etc.

 ```rust
 #[derive(Debug, Deserialize)]